 Now that we’ve looked at Sling TV’s core packages, it’s time to start thinking about add-ons for the perfect blend of content.
 Some packages, like Hollywood Extra — which offers movie channels like Sundance, Fandor, and Turner Classic Movies — are exactly the same for Orange and Blue packages.
 Others, like Kids Extra, vary based on the package; you’ll need Sling Orange in order to access extra Disney children’s channels, for example.

 Some options don’t make financial sense, depending on the combination of channels you select.
 For example, Sling Blue offers fewer channels in its Sports Extra package, but it costs the same as Sling Orange’s Sports Extra Package, at $10 per month.
 Blue’s Sports Extra, however, gets you NFL RedZone channel, which lets you watch a smorgasbord of scoring plays from every NFL team every single Sunday.
 You even get the sweet added benefit of watching every game without commercials.
-Meanwhile, Sling Orange’s Sports Extra package grants customers even more ESPN channels, including ESPNEWS, ESPNU, and a handful of seasonal sport-specific channels.
+Meanwhile, Sling Orange’s Sports Extra package grants customers even more ESPN channels.
+The lineup includes ESPNEWS, ESPNU, and a handful of seasonal sport-specific channels.
 One exception is RedZone — you’ll have to look elsewhere for that.